STAT545-UBC/STAT545-UBC-original-website/automation00_index.md

   * The interface between RStudio and `make`
   * How to use `make` from the [shell](git09_shell.html)
   * How Git facilitates the process of building a pipeline

+*2015-11-19 Andrew MacDonald translated the above into a pipeline for the [`remake` package](https://github.com/richfitz/remake) from Rich Fitzjohn: see [this gist](https://gist.github.com/aammd/72a5b98356893c001001).*

 ### More examples